Climate Change and Wild Foods in Alaska

 Alaska Carbon Credits In the News:

 Southeast Focus: Tongass.
 The Tongass is the world’s largest remaining expanse of intact coastal temperate rainforest.
 This means it is a globally significant carbon sink.
-The old growth forest takes up large volumes of carbon dioxide from the atmosphere, and holds that carbon in trees and soil.
+The old growth forest takes up large volumes of carbon dioxide from the atmosphere and holds that carbon in trees and soil.
 If the living forest is logged, the capacity of the Tongass to sequester carbon is reduced.
-Sealaska Corporation seized on the opportunity to bring monetary value of this natural capital by turning half of their forest lands into carbon credits, offsetting emissions generated by industry outside of Alaska.
+Sealaska Corporation seized on the opportunity to bring in the monetary value of this natural capital by turning half of their forest lands into carbon credits, offsetting emissions generated by industry outside of Alaska.
 More recently, existing Tongass protections have been rolled back, risking this forest’s future.

 Crab crisis in Bering Sea a sign of ‘borealization’ and big changes in the future, scientists warn - Article in Anchorage Daily News